slim16165/CombineFilesWpf/CombineFiles.Core/README.md

 - **Concatenate multiple text files** into a single output file.
 - **Deduplication by hash**: omit duplicate files based on content.
 - **Per-file line limits**: stop reading a file once a certain number of lines is reached.
-- **Global token budget**: track “tokens” (e.g., line count or custom metric) across all input files, and stop merging when budget is exhausted.
+- **Global token budget**: track "tokens" (e.g., line count or custom metric) across all input files, and stop merging when budget is exhausted.
+- **Text compaction for LLM optimization**: reduce token usage by converting 4 spaces to tabs and removing excessive empty lines.
 - **Interactive CLI wizard** (via Spectre.Console) to guide through merge options.
 - **Cross-platform**: runs on Windows, macOS, and Linux via .NET 6+/.NET 8+.
 - **Library-friendly**: reference `CombineFiles.Core` in your own .NET projects.